Introduction

 Engaging a Compliance Consultant

 A compliance consultant plays a crucial role in aligning your AFSL application with ASIC’s stringent licensing criteria.
-They can evaluate your current compliance frameworks and identify areas that need improvement to meet regulatory standards.
+They can conduct AFSL audits to evaluate your current compliance frameworks and identify areas that need improvement to meet regulatory standards.

 By providing expert guidance on best practices for risk management, financial reporting, and organisational competence, compliance consultants help ensure that your application fulfils all requirements.
 Furthermore, they can assist in developing comprehensive compliance policies and procedures, which strengthen your licence application and support ongoing adherence to ASIC’s obligations once your licence is granted.